qwx9/strangepg/README.md

 Major bugs:
 - Coarsening does not update strawk tables.
-- Layouting is slow and larger graphs show up as a ball at the center of the screen: this is the initial state for any of the layouting algorithms, but because it is shown in real time and the algorithms currently used being slow (improvements underway), the initial plot looks... underwhelming.
 - Graphs are not re-centered or locked to the center of the screen;
-either the algorithm should compensate for random movements beyond what the FR algorithm does, or it should be translated to the center of the screen, or the screen to the center of the graph.
+either the algorithm should compensate for random movements beyond what the FR algorithm does, or it should be translated to the center of the screen, or the screen to the center of the graph, or a node pinned to the center.
 - Edges are ugly and are 1 pixel-wide lines, making them difficult to select.
 - Self-edges aren't drawn well.
 An `a+a+` edge will appear as a line inside the node, and a `a+a-` edge will be a dot at the end of the node (in read direction).